Xilinx/XRT/src/runtime_src/doc/toc/system_requirements.rst

 To install XRT on the host, please refer to page linkfix `install <install.rst>`_. for dependencies installation steps and XRT installation steps.

-To build a custom XRT package, please refer to page :ref:`build.rst` for dependencies installation steps and building steps.
+To build a custom XRT package, please refer to page _`build <build.rst>`_ for dependencies installation steps and building steps.

 XRT Software Stack for Embedded Platforms
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~